Kurt Martti Wallenius

 Kurt Martti Wallenius (25 July 1893 in Kuopio – 3 May 1984 in Helsinki) was a Finnish Major General.

 Jäger Movement

 Wallenius was a member of the Finnish Jäger troops trained in Germany prior to Finnish independence.
 In 1915, Wallenius travelled to Germany where he enrolled in the Royal Prussian 27th Jäger Battalion.
 He took part in the battles on the Misa River.

 Civil War

 After returning to Finland, Wallenius took part in the Finnish Civil War of 1918 on the side of the anti-Communist Whites.
 He commanded a platoon in Tervola and Tornio.
 In Lapland, Wallenius met reindeer herder Aleksi Hihnavaara, with whom he travelled around Lapland, and the two became good friends.
 Wallenius was later appointed commander of the troops around Kuolajärvi and Kuusamo.
 Here, he was given the command of the northern group in the failed March 1918 Viena expedition, which tried to annex parts of East Karelia to Finland.
 He was also the leader of the second Petsamo Expedition in May 1920.

+In February 1918, Wallenius presided over the executions of five Russians, including a diplomat.